Gabriello Cecchi

-Sir Gabriello Cecchi (c.
+Commander Gabriello Cecchi (c.
 1914 - 2000) was an Italian entrepreneur in the gelato industry.
-He created the Gelati Cecchi brand in 1936 and founded Cecchi Industries after the Second World War.
-He allegedly managed the company until 1973, when he sold the company to the Italian group Barilla.
-After its sale, he remained Honorary Chairman and Director of the Italian group and Motta-Nestlé up until the 1990s.
-The brand was relaunched by his grandson, Stefano Cecchi.
+He created the Gelati Cecchi brand in 1936 and later founded Cecchi Industries after the Second World War.
+He managed the company until 1973, when he sold it to the Italian group Barilla.
+Following the sale, he remained Honorary Chairman and Director within the group and at Motta-Nestlé until the 1990s.
+The brand was later relaunched by his grandson, Stefano Cecchi.

 Cecchi was the patron of the Serie-A Pallacanestro Biella team and a co-founder of a Turin bank.
 He was a member of the International Brigades that fought Francisco Franco's Fascist army in Spain during the Spanish Civil War.
 Later, having returned to Italy, he became a member of the Garibaldi 77th assault brigade as part of the Italian Resistance.